xyshell/hexo-blog/source/_posts/docker-note.md

 $ docker container exec <container> cat <file-name>
 ```

 exiting by `exit` kills the process, if it's the only one, container exits.
-However, ctrl+P+Q gets out of container without terminating its main process.
+However, ctrl+P+Q gets out of container without terminating its main process (can `docker attach` to it).

 ## Remove containers